jantimon/next-yak/packages/docs/docs/pages/features.md

 ## Theming

-Theming becomes more important as your application grows and is a shortcut to pass the same values to components. next-yak integrates it in a hassle free manner that works for both Server Components and Client Components without a difference in usage for you.
-Wrap your root with the Themeprovider and add a `yak.context.ts` file to your root directory and you're ready to go.
+As your application grows, theming becomes increasingly important as a shortcut to pass the same values to components.
+Next-yak integrates it in a hassle free manner that works for both Server Components and Client Components without a difference in usage for you.
+Wrap your root with the ThemeProvider and add a `yak.context.ts` file to your root directory and you're ready to go.

 ```jsx [yak.context.ts]